ffxsam/nuxt-sst/README.md

     ApiEndpoint: https://xyz.execute-api.us-east-1.amazonaws.com
 ```

 you can open that URL to access the Nuxt app.
-Thanks to the [magic of Serverless Stack](https://docs.serverless-stack.com/live-lambda-development), you can make local code changes and then reload the page.
-No deployment to AWS is necessary.
-Of course, keep in mind that any changes to the Nuxt app itself will require you to rebuild the Nuxt app via `yarn nuxt:build`.
+Thanks to the [magic of Serverless Stack](https://docs.serverless-stack.com/live-lambda-development), you can make local code changes to your stacks or core business logic, and then reload the page.
+No redeployment to AWS is necessary.
+Of course, keep in mind that any changes to the Nuxt app itself will require you to kill the `yarn start` process, rebuild via `yarn nuxt:build`, then run `yarn start` again.

 ## Build and Deploy